flhoest/Rubrik/README.md

 yum install php-cli -y.
 ````

+## File Listing

+* rkFramework.php -> the list of functions used to query the Rubrik cluster using APIs;
+* rkGetinfo.php -> an example of simple code that shows how to use the framework

 ## Prerequisites

 Before continuing you need to have some basic information about your environment like Rubrik credentials and IP/Hostname.
 Once you have them, simply create a file called credentials.php and set the following variable :